 CRUTCH chronicles the life of Bill Shannon, an internationally renowned artist, break dancer and skate punk, who wields his crutches as tools of expression and weapons of provocation.

-SACHI CUNNINGHAM, Co-Director, Co-Producer
+SACHI CUNNINGHAM, Co-Director, Executive Producer

-CHANDLER EVANS, Co-Director, Co-Producer
+CHANDLER EVANS, Co-Director, Executive Producer

-STEPHEN NEMETH, Executive Producer
+STEPHEN NEMETH, Producer

-Stephen Nemeth formed and heads up Rhino Films, the independent film company that originated as a division of iconoclastic record label Rhino Records.
+Stephen Nemeth formed and leads Rhino Films, the independent film company that originated as a division of iconoclastic record label Rhino Records.
 He has produced and executive produced dozens of films.
 His producer credits include THE SESSIONS (Sundance 2012 Audience Award, 2013 Academy Award nomination for Helen Hunt), C.O.G., the first David Sedaris adaptation (Sundance 2013), FEAR AND LOATHING IN LAS VEGAS, WHY DO FOOLS FALL IN LOVE, and RADIO FREE ALBEMUTH, the last Philip K. Dick novel.
 He is in post-production on the Bill “Spaceman” Lee biopic THE WRONG STUFF and in pre-production on the New York Times bestselling book CONFESSIONS OF AN ECONOMIC HIT MAN.
 Nemeth's documentary credits include DOGTOWN AND Z BOYS (Sundance 2001 Audience Award), WAR/DANCE (2008 Academy Award nomination), FUEL (Sundance 2008 Audience Award), PUMP, FLOW (Sundance 2008), PICK UP THE MIC (Toronto 2005), CLIMATE REFUGEES (Sundance 2010), ROBERT WILLIAMS’ MR. BITCHIN’, RIDE WITH LARRY, UNDER THE BOARDWALK: THE MONOPOLY STORY, and PATRIOCRACY.
-He is a member of the Academy of Motion Pictures Arts and Sciences and on the board of numerous non-profit organizations including Friends of the Earth, Children Uniting Nations and the International Documentary Association and is on the dean's board of the UC Santa Cruz's School for the Arts.
+He is a member of the Academy of Motion Pictures Arts and Sciences and on the board of numerous non-profit organizations including Friends of the Earth, Children Uniting Nations, and the International Documentary Association and is on the dean's board of the UC Santa Cruz's School for the Arts.

-MITCHELL PECK, Executive Producer
+MITCHELL PECK, Producer

 We've been working hard for over a decade to tell this story.
-We've followed Bill all around the world and happily pulled production funds from our own pockets to record over 600 hours of beautiful raw footage.
+We've followed Bill all around the world and happily pulled production funds from our own pockets to record over 500 hours of beautiful raw footage.